 Fiction of An International Artistic Movement.
 Absence of Movement.
 Letter-writing.
 Otherness.
 Home vs. Nation-State.

-Yogyakarta based cultural critic and curator Grace Samboh shared her view on the (absence of) artistic movements in Indonesia.
-The discussion continued to the impossibility of creating a fictional form of such a movement.
+Yogyakarta-based cultural critic and curator Grace Samboh shares her view on the (absence of) artistic movements in Indonesia.
+The discussion continues to the impossibility of creating a fictional form of such a movement.

 International Institute of Social History (IISH).
 Correspondence Archive.
 Corresponding with archive.